insipx/portfolio-os/README.md

 # Portfolio OS

-### A mock retro-OS inspired by NeXTSTEP.
+### A mock retro-OS inspired by NeXTSTEP and built with [Bevy](https://github.com/bevyengine/bevy).
 Available in WASM for the browser :)

 ![What it looks like so far](https://i.imgur.com/Is0x3wr.png)